dmarx/obsidian_vault/Jacobian.md

 The Jacobian is a fundamental concept in mathematics, particularly in multivariable calculus, that represents the best [[linear approximation]] of a function at a given point.
-It plays a crucial role in various domains, including [[optimization]], [[dynamical systems]], and transformation of variables in probability and statistics.
+It plays a crucial role in various domains, including [[Optimization]], [[dynamical systems]], and transformation of variables in probability and statistics.

 ### Definition